andre-st/goodreads-toolbox/friendgroup.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2018.svg)

-## Groups common among the people you follow
+## Discussion groups common among the people you follow

 From the Goodreads Forums, [Carlissa (2018)](https://www.goodreads.com/topic/show/19548229-finding-a-particular-type-of-group):
 > ...
 The best way to find a group is by word of mouth from friends ...